Cancun in October 2026: Sargassum & Deals

 All-inclusive (luxury)$280-550/person/night-30%

 Flight prices from North America stay below peak through October.
-Airlines tend to start increasing prices for November (shoulder season officially ending) and significantly for December (peak).
-If you’re flexible on exact dates, later October often yields better flight deals than early November.
+Airlines tend to start increasing prices for November, then sharply for December.
+If you’re flexible on exact dates, compare October 18-31 against early November; late October often keeps the discount while giving you similar beach odds.

 October vs. Other Months